 - Commit to urgently establishing a loss and damage finance facility which provides new, additional, and accessible funding to address and limit irreversible and life-changing impacts on young people.

-- Ensure that the Santiago Network on Loss and Damage (SNLD) is fully operationalised to serve the needs of developing countries.
+- Ensure that the Santiago Network on Loss and Damage (SNLD) is fully operationalized to serve the needs of developing countries.

 - Provide a proper finance mechanism to the Santiago Network on Loss and Damage that will allow developing countries vulnerable to climate change’s negative impacts to secure the technical assistance to express the gap and the need for concrete action.

-- Prioritise children’s and youth’s rights, gender equality, and intergenerational equity in the operationalisation of the Santiago Network on Loss and Damage.
+- Prioritise children’s and youth’s rights, gender equality, and intergenerational equity in the operationalization of the Santiago Network on Loss and Damage.

 - Ensure SNLD focal points at the national and international levels are identified, a clear role for the Warsaw International Mechanism, and a robust coordinating body with a mandate for meaningful youth engagement as a fundamental principle.